heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 - `401` (Unauthorized) - The user is not logged in
 ```

+### How to persist data

+In the previous example, we have used a `ConcurrentHashMap` to store the users.

+In a production application, you would certainly use a database to store the
+users (PostgreSQL, MySQL, MongoDB, etc.).

+While it would be possible to use a database with Javalin, it is out of the
+scope of this course.
+You can check the [Go further](#go-further) section if you
+want to implement if yourself.

+As already mentioned, Javalin is perfect to create prototypes and proof of
+concepts but we would recommend you to use a web framework such as Quarkus or
+Spring Boot to create a production application.

 ### How to secure an API

 You might have noticed that the API we have just created is not very secure: we